crw-b/KubernetesCookieFactory/Instructions/Step3_Deploy.md

 ```
 kubectl get deployments
 ```
+There should only be one deployment and it should state that it's a available to run the image on.

 ## Create a Proxy
-To create a proxy that will forward messages to the cluster-wide private network, open up a second terminal and run:
+To create a proxy that will forward messages to the cluster-wide private network, open up a **second terminal window** and run:
 ```
 echo -e "\n\n\n\e[92mStarting Proxy.
 After starting it will not output a response.
 Return to the first Terminal Tab\n]";
 kubectl proxy